linode/docs/docs/products/platform/get-started/guides/beta-for-new-data-centers/index.md

 aliases: ['/products/platform/get-started/guides/iad/']
 ---

-Akamai Cloud's newest data centers in Washington, DC (USA) and Paris (France) are now available in a limited closed beta.
+Akamai Cloud's newest data centers in Washington, DC (USA), Chicago, IL (USA), and Paris (France) are now available in a limited closed beta.
 Most of our products and services are fully operational in these data centers, including [Premium Plans](#premium-plans), the newest Compute Instance tier (only available as part of this beta).
 As a beta participant, please review this guide for additional specifications and details you may need when configuring your workloads in the one of these data centers.

 {{< note type="warning" >}}
 These data centers are in beta.
 As such, capacity may be limited as we continue to scale up resources.
 Additionally, this beta environment is subject to change.
 We strongly suggest that participants do not run production workloads during the beta.